Mental Health Resources for Parents and Young People

 There is support available if you are struggling to deal with a bereavement of a loved one.

-An eating disorder is a mental health condition in which somebody may loses control around food, or use food to feel in control of their emotions.
-There are several types of eating disorder that somebody could struggle with, and they can share common signs and symptoms.
-Some of the key signs that someone could be dealing with an eating disorder are:
+An eating disorder is a mental health condition in which the control of food is used to cope with feelings and other situations.
+There are a number of eating disorder that somebody could struggle with, and they can share common signs and symptoms:

 - Dramatic weight loss or weight gain

-- Spending a lot of time worrying about weight / body image
+- Spending a lot of time thinking about weight and body image

 - Avoiding socialising when food is involved